7 Days in Russia

 Morning

-Sapsan Train to St. Petersburg
+Sapsan high-speed train from Moscow to St. Petersburg

 Lunch